pellcorp/creality-wiki/docs/btteddy.md

 ### First Print

-For this first print you can go and do the tuning first (PID Tuning, etc) or you can go ahead and optimise your `z_offset`.
-Note you would think that the `z_offset` in `[probe_eddy_current btt_eddy]` would allow you to adjust the z offset for a nice first layer, but it seems like the z_offset does not work that way for btt eddy, so we are using the save-zoffset hack originally from Helper Script for btt eddy until such time as the z_offset does actually work correctly.
+For this first print you can go and do the tuning first (PID Tuning, etc) or you can go ahead and optimise your probe z offset using baby stepping.

+The save baby stepping button in fluidd / mainsail does nothing for btteddy, the z-offset is automatically saved to the variables.cfg

 ### Bed Mesh